etc27/MNaseseq-workflow/README.md

   │       ├── 4_multiQC/            <- Overall report of logs for each step
   │
   │   └── bowtie2/                  <- Folder to store the indexed genome files from bowtie2
+  │
+  │   └── plot2DO/                  <- Folder to store plot2DO script and output
   ```

 ### Download the reference genome and annotation